mangeshthecoder/US-Visa-Approval-Prediction/README.md

 - Guides feature engineering and resampling strategies.
 - Sets the stage for building a robust predictive model focused on meaningful patterns.

-## 🚀 Feature Engineering and Model Training
+## step 5: 🚀 Feature Engineering and Model Training

 The notebook builds on the EDA phase by transforming insights into a predictive pipeline.
 It covers data cleaning, feature engineering, class balancing, model training, and hyperparameter tuning — all aimed at predicting visa outcomes.